kevinzunigacuellar/web/src/content/blog/introducing-astro-layouts.md

 ## Final thoughts

 I hope you find this package useful.
 If you have any questions or suggestions, feel free to raise an issue on [GitHub](https://github.com/kevinzunigacuellar/astro-layouts).
-I would apreciate any feedback.
-Also, if you like the package, please consider giving it a star.
+I would appreciate any feedback.
+If you like the package, please consider giving it a star.

-I had a lot of fun writing this package.
-I learned a lot about how npm packages work and how to publish them.
-I'm excited to write more packages in the future.
-Thank you for reading 🥰!
+Writing this package was a lot of fun, and it provided me with valuable insights into the workings of npm packages and their publication process.
+I'm excited to create more packages in the future.
+Thank you for reading!